-Persons who have a conflict of interest in relation to an application shall leave the room or the digital meeting while the application is discussed.
-A person who has a conflict of interest in relation to an application shall not take part in the discussion of that particular application.
+Persons who have a conflict of interest in relation to an application shall leave the digital meeting and shall not take part in the discussion of that particular application.
 If you discover any possible conflict of interest (your own or another's) during the meeting, you should bring this up with the chair and the Swedish Research Council personnel in private.